-I’m trying to review a few more healthy finds from Costco for people who are trying to watch their weight or being mindful of their health.
+I’m trying to review a few more healthy finds from Costco for people who are trying to watch their weight or be mindful of their health.
 There are so many different diets right now: low-carb, high-fat, high-protein, paleo and keto just to name a few.
-Last week at Costco, I picked up these RXBAR Protein Bars because I liked the sleek packaging and also appreciated the “No B.S” ingredients list.
-The “No B.S.” slogan is used by RXBAR in marketing these protein bars, and it’s apparently an important part of the brand’s culture too.

 Location in Store

 You can find the RX bars in the snack section near the checkout lines with the other protein and snack bars.
 The item number is 3305275.

 You can’t beat any sort of bar-type snack for convenience.
 As a healthy protein bar, these are perfect for a snack or breakfast on the go!
 They’re also great for refueling after a workout or as a junk food replacement to curb cravings.

 The ingredients list is very simple and I know what each and every ingredient is!
-That’s really the main selling feature of these protein bars, but it is kind of unique based on other protein bars that I’ve seen.
-Some people might be disappointed by some of the trace ingredients (such as nuts, soy and wheat).
+That’s really the main selling feature of these protein bars.

 Please note that this review was not paid for or sponsored by any third party.
 This product was purchased by Costcuisine for the purpose of producing this review.
 The opinions in this review are strictly those of Costcuisine.
 Costcuisine is not affiliated with Costco or any of its suppliers.
 In the event that Costcuisine receives compensation for a post from the manufacturer of a product or some other third party, the arrangement will be clearly disclosed (including where the manufacturer of a product provides Costcuisine with a free sample of the product).